ietf-wg-pce/draft-ietf-pce-operational/draft-ietf-pce-operational.md

 ## Structure

-The distinction between Tunnels and LSPs in the LSP-DB is essential for accurately modeling state information in PCEP, including procedures such as make-before-break, and for maintaining consistent state management across PCEP speakers.
+The distinction between Tunnels and LSPs in the PCRPT-LSP-DB is essential for accurately modeling state information in PCEP, including procedures such as make-before-break, and for maintaining consistent state management across PCEP speakers.

-The LSP-DB contains two types of information: LSPs and Tunnels.
+The PCRPT-LSP-DB contains two types of information: LSPs and Tunnels.
 An LSP is identified by the LSP-IDENTIFIERS TLV, while a Tunnel is identified by the PLSP-ID in the LSP object and/or the SYMBOLIC-NAME (see [RFC8231]).